Why Good People Buy Bad Cars

 We went over everything together.
 All this Taurus had needed, unlike many other older cars that are traded-in to a dealership, was a quick car wash and a Craigslist ad that mentioned its exceptional ownership history.

 It was an easy sale that turned into a professional loss.
-I introduced her to car-part.com and made a quick call to a mechanic who would perform the transmission work for just $50 an hour.
+I introduced her to car-part.com and made a quick call to a Mobile Mechanic who would perform the transmission work for a reasonable price.
 I apologized again and hoped for a better ending to an experience that would frankly haunt me for years.

 How could I have avoided this?
 Over a decade of selling hundreds of cars on Ebay and thousands of cars as an auto auctioneer here in Atlanta had left me with no easy answer.
 With the help of a small army of dealer networks and a statistician by the name of Nick Lariviere, we decided to slowly construct that better answer over the course of six years.